department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

   - url: /vocational-rehab-and-employment/vetsuccess/
     title: VetSuccess on Campus
     description: Find out if our counselors can help you transition from military to college life.
+  - url: /vocational-rehab-and-employment/external-resources/
+    title: External Resources
+    description: Get links to more resources that can help you in your job search.
   - url: /vocational-rehab-and-employment/family-members/
     title: Family Members
     descripton: Help your family members find out if they qualify for certain counseling services, training, and education benefits.